Animal Test Review

 While some test boosters can have other goals, Animal Test is geared almost entirely towards muscle growth.
 This is good for any of you bodybuilders or weight lifters out there…however, we still don’t think this is your best bet.
 In our opinion, it would be in your best interest to steer clear of Animal Test and check out some of our other testosterone booster reviews.

-Animal Test Ingredients – Does It Work?
+Animal Test Ingredients – What Makes It Work?

 Our biggest issue with this supplement lies right before your eyes on the nutrition label.
 There is a long list of ingredients, many of which could be very beneficial.
 However, all of these ingredients are hidden within proprietary blends.